Life Safety in HVAC - What is a Fire Damper?

 Fire Dampers and Heat Response Devices (HRDs)

-Standard control dampers will open and close throughout the day to keep air moving through ductwork, but fire dampers remain open until they are needed.
-Fire dampers are designed to close automatically when a fire event occurs.
+Standard control dampers open and close throughout the day to keep air moving through the ductwork, but fire dampers stay open until a need arises.
+Fire dampers close automatically when a fire event occurs.
 They do this with help from a heat response device, or HRD.
-Heat response devices are temperature sensitive mechanisms, designed to activate under intense heat.
+Heat response devices are temperature sensitive mechanisms designed to activate under intense heat.
 Fusible links melt under intense heat, while thermo discs expand as temperatures rise.
 These devices provide the means to react to a fire event.

 Round curtain fire damper with a fusible link